redux-form/redux-form/README.md

 ---

-### props
+### `props` passed in to your decorated component

-The props passed into your decorated component will be:
+The props passed into your decorated component by `react-form` will be:

 #### -`asyncValidate : Function`